 A significant element of PSHE is children being aware of how to look after their bodies and understanding how their bodies are affected by different activities.
 Through physical education lessons children are not only taught the physical aspect but also begin to learn about what their bodies are doing during the lessons.
 Children begin to be aware of how their body works whilst exercising, understanding the effects that physical activity has on their body and how these can benefit them.

-Throughout history teaching at Hillside children are exploring a range of different eras, through these units children are shown how life was in those days and are encouraged to think about how they would feel back then, comparing to everyday life now and share their own views.
-Lots of discussions through history lessons, sharing opinions and taking into consideration other people’s views contribute to the teaching of PSHE.
+Throughout history and geography teaching at Hillside children explore a range of different eras and localities and through these units children are shown how life was or could be.
+Children are encouraged to think about how they would feel in a range of different time periods, contexts are areas and compare to everyday life now and share their own views.
+Lots of discussions through history and geography lessons, sharing opinions and taking into consideration other people’s views contributes to the teaching of PSHE.

 - Anti-bullying week – we learn to value that each of us is different but we are all equal, we celebrate this by odd socks day, an assembly and focused PSHE lessons throughout the week to support this.